 Apart from the lucky ones above, work from home stats reveal 19% of remote workers were given four weeks of vacation time; 15% had three weeks of vacation; 9% had two weeks, and a lowly 8% didn’t receive any vacation time at all.

-19. Two-thirds of companies take their remote workers to be more productive.
+19. Working from home productivity statistics are encouraging as two-thirds of companies take their remote workers to be more productive.

 20. Remote workers enjoy reduced stress (82%) as opposed to their office counterparts.

 Less stress means more productivity.
 After all, a happy worker is a productive worker.
 The same workers reported an 80% boost in morale from remote work.